 PFIs are able to preserve their customer relationships and are paid to manage the credit risk of their customers.
 The MPF Program is proud to celebrate more than 20 years of product innovation and outstanding service.
 At a time when other secondary market participants are consolidating their services and/or increasing delivery and guarantee fees, PFIs may be paid credit enhancement fees by the FHLBanks.
 The FHLBanks continually assess the needs of PFIs and provide products and services to empower PFIs and their customers with the financial strength they need to increase homeownership in their communities.

 To enroll in the MPF Program, a member must complete an application with its participating FHLBank.
 Please contact your representative at your FHLBank to have an application sent to you.
-We may request information from the applicant's latest audited financial statements.
+Your FHLBank may request information such as the institution's latest audited financial statements.

 To be eligible to participate, an institution must first be a member of an FHLBank that offers the MPF Program.
 If your institution is not a member of a participating FHLBank and you would like more information on how to become one, contact your representative at your FHLBank.
 You can visit the About FHLBank System page on the Federal Housing Finance Agency website to find out which district serves your state.

 In addition to being a member of a participating FHLBank, an institution must have experience in originating and servicing loans and have the ability to report mortgage loan activity under either a scheduled/scheduled or actual/actual remittance structure(s).

 Why should I be interested in the MPF Program?